dirk/hivm/NOTES.md

 Null is and will always be nothing.

+### Simple data types

+Null, integer, float, and string are all "simple" data types.
+They are immutable.

 ### Complex data types

+Complex data types are mutable.

 Arrays are fast dynamic arrays that grow and shrink as you need them.
 They also support stack and queue operations (push, pop, shift, unshift).